AidanWelch/CarTrack/README.md

 5. `./CarTrack`

 Disclaimer:
 This tool is provided under absolutely no guarantee of accuracy.
-Like any AI system it is fallible and should not be considered any form of proof, especially in a court of law.
+Like any AI system it is fallible and should not be considered any form of proof of guilt, especially in a court of law.
+By using this tool you agree to not use as any form of evidence of guilt, or liability- but it may be used in defense.